-3There is no consensus on the definition of supply-chain resilience.
-For instance, the Brookings Institution defines supply chain resilience as "the ability of a given supply chain to prepare for and adapt to unexpected events; to quickly adjust to sudden disruptive changes that negatively affect supply chain performance; to continue functioning during a disruption (sometimes referred to as "robustness"); and to recover quickly to its pre-disruption state or a more desirable state."
+3There is little consensus on the definition of supply-chain resilience.
+The Brookings Institution defines supply-chain resilience as "the ability of a given supply chain to prepare for and adapt to unexpected events; to quickly adjust to sudden disruptive changes that negatively affect supply-chain performance; to continue functioning during a disruption (sometimes referred to as "robustness"); and to recover quickly to its pre-disruption state or a more desirable state."